pocahon/jsontoneo/README.md

 ```
 ### 2. Configuration

-The Neo4j credentials (such as URI, username, and password) are configured in main.go.
-This file will be created automatically in the following location upon first run: ~/go/pkg/mod/github.com/pocahon/jsontoneo@[version]
+On the first run, the script checks for a configuration file at ~/.config/jsontoneo/neo4j_config.yaml.
+If the file does not exist, it automatically creates the necessary directory and prompts you to enter your Neo4j credentials (URI, username, and password).
+These details are then saved in the configuration file for subsequent runs.

-You can modify the file to set your Neo4j URI, username, and password.
-The default content of the configuration file looks like this:
+The default configuration file, once created, will contain:
 ```sh
 neo4j:
   uri: "neo4j://localhost:7687"